HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-2.md

 ### Objective 2.3:

-*Strengthen partnerships with other West Contra Costa Unified School District libraries by working together on projects.*
+*Strengthen partnerships with other W------ School District libraries by working together on projects.*

 **Action Plan:** Collaborate with other librarians within the district